-The coast is easily as beautiful as that of the Mediterranean, with fewer tourists, although that is changing and some areas such as Dhërmi and Himara are overdeveloped and swarming with people.
-On the coast are the remains of a Roman settlement, Buthrotum (now Butrint), which is worth a visit.
+The coast is easily as beautiful as that of the Mediterranean, with fewer tourists.
+On the coast in the southe we find the remains of a Roman settlement, Buthrotum (now Butrint), which is worth a visit.
 While we’re there, we can camp right beside the beach of Lukovë, north of Butrint, which is paradise-like attractive.

 Albanians are very hospitable and friendly.
 Food is great and coffee is of Italian quality.
 The country is safe; you will never feel threatened or uncomfortable – on the contrary.

 We start in the town of Shkodër, which we have chosen because it gives easy access to the Alps and is convenient both for those who arive in Durrës on the ferry and those who travel overland.
 From here we drive to Teth, first on tarmac to Prekal, then over a winding track into the mountains to an altitude of about 1800 mtr.
 The landscape is breathtaking.
 For those who wish, we organise a hiking tour of a day with a local guide.

 We drive south, take the ferry across Lake Komani, one of the world’s great boat rides, and reach Lura National Park, a mountainous terrain around the Crown of Lura (Kurora e Lurës) Massif, which rises at its peak to 2,121m.
 The area was designated as one of Albania’s national parks because of the spectacular lakes which lie within it.
 Each of these lakes has a subtly different atmosphere.
 Several of them are covered in white and yellow water lilies, others have no flowers in them.
 The stillness of the water is dappled with the reflection of the surrounding trees.